yonihu/gs-messaging-reactor/SIDEBAR.md

-### Related Resources
+## Related Resources

-There's more to messaging and data integration than is covered here.
-You may want to continue your exploration of Spring messaging and integration with the following
+There's more to messaging and data integration than what is covered here.
+You may want to continue your exploration of Spring messaging and integration with the following resources.

-### Getting Started Guides
+### Getting Started guides

 * [Messaging with Redis][gs-messaging-redis]
 * [Messaging with RabbitMQ][gs-messaging-rabbitmq]